-Graduate Student Nurses Association
+Graduate Nursing Student Association

-The Graduate Student Nurses Association (GSNA) exists to foster collaboration, innovation, and excellence in academic nursing and healthcare.
+The Graduate Nursing Student Association (GNSA) at KSU is part of the nationwide Graduate Nursing Student Academy hosted by the American Association of Colleges of Nursing.
+The GNSA exists to foster collaboration, innovation, and excellence in academic nursing and healthcare.
 We promote the educational and professional development of nurses enrolled in the graduate nursing program at Kennesaw State University.

 Members must maintain a GPA of 3.0 or higher, and officers must maintain a GPA of 3.5 or higher.
 One monthly meeting will be held either on campus or virtually.
-Dues are \$30, paid once.
+Dues are \$30, paid once and due by September 30.

-Sigma Theta Tau
+Sigma

-Sigma Theta Tau International, Honor Society of Nursing, is known worldwide for its prestige and excellence in the nursing profession.
+Sigma Honor Society of Nursing is known worldwide for its prestige and excellence in the nursing profession.
 Kennesaw State University began a chapter of this organization, known as Mu Phi, on April 4, 1992.
+In 2019, Mu Phi added the Wellstar Health System as a practice partner, and the chapter charter is now known as Mu Phi at-Large.
 The purpose of the organization is to recognize superior achievement in nursing, to encourage leadership development, to foster high nursing standards, and to strengthen the commitment to the ideals of the profession.
 Specific requirements are needed for membership.